CSC207-2022F-UofT/course-project-all-for-one/README.md

 Our application is a marketplace where users can post their items, buy items posted by other users.
 You can run our application by running "Main".

+## Important Note
+Please create two accounts for the convenience to check all the features.
+For how to register accounts, please see User Login Feature and User Register Feature.
+In the following instructions, we will use User 1 and User 2 to represent the two different accounts you registered.

 ## User Login Feature
 This feature allows users to login to existing accounts.